microsoft/vscode-docs/docs/remote/ssh.md

 If you would like the local port of the tunnel to be different than the remote server's, you can change this via the **Forwarded Ports** panel.

-Right-click the tunnel you want to modify and select **Change Local Port** in the context menu.
+Right-click the tunnel you want to modify, and select **Change Local Port** in the context menu.

 ![Change Local Port](images/ssh/ssh-tunnel-different-local-port.png)